Health Services FAQs

 Does the Health Center need to know about the medication I keep in my room?

-Please be sure to note your current medications on your health form and make us aware of any new medications that you have been prescribed and will be taking for an extended period of time.
+Please be sure to note your current medications when completing Magnus Health and update your Magnus Health account of any new medications that you have been prescribed and will be taking for an extended period of time.

 What hospital is near the College?